pkb1s/pkb1s.github.io/_pages/whoami.md

 permalink: /whoami/
 ---

-My name is Petros Koutroumpis and currently work as a Red Teamer.
+My name is Petros Koutroumpis and I currently work as a Red Teamer.
 My main areas of interest are Active Directory and Windows post-exploitation.

 I am always up to discuss cool new ideas so feel free to reach out to me on [Twitter](https://twitter.com/pkb1s).